neurobiol/unlearn/docs/content/poster_guide.md

 # How to read the visuals

 This poster is designed to be read at two levels: as data and as perception.
-The scientific content stands on its own, but the layout deliberately invites reflection on how context shapes interpretation.
+The scientific content stands on its own, while the layout deliberately invites reflection on how context can shape interpretation.

 ## The three panels and what they mean